AlchemistSimulator/Alchemist/site/content/showcase/2022-iee-ic/_index.md

 phenomena with non-strictly-local effects, irregularly shaped in space, and/or hard-to-predict a fine grain.

-For the simulutaion of rain intensity, we used open data of [Toronto](https://bit.ly/3QciJ9i), featuring 50 water gauges samples taken in 2021.
+For the simulation of rain intensity, we used open data of [Toronto](https://bit.ly/3QciJ9i), featuring 50 water gauges samples taken in 2021.
 To stress-test our proposed approach with a denser